TL;DR

 Statistic family B — π-mass (random-walk mass on Farms vs Regions)

-$$ P = (1-\alpha)D^{-1}A + \alpha I, $$ where $A$ is the adjacency (unweighted or weighted), $D$ is the out-degree (or out-strength) diagonal, and $\alpha \in (0,1)$ adds “laziness”.
-A teleporting/lazy step is a standard trick to improve stability and convergence of the stationary distribution on directed graphs.[7][9]
+$$ P_{\mathrm{lazy}} = (1-\alpha)D^{-1}A + \alpha I, $$ where $A$ is the adjacency (unweighted or weighted), $D$ is the out-degree (or out-strength) diagonal, and $\alpha \in (0,1)$ adds a chance of waiting at the current node.
+Laziness is useful because it smooths day-to-day oscillations and helps break periodic behavior, but it does not by itself connect parts of a graph that are unreachable from one another.[9]

 Statistic family C — magnetic Laplacian spectra (direction-sensitive fingerprints)